Sometimes you want your digital camera to slavishly record exactly what you see through

 Use the Lasso Tool to carefully click on the edge of your subject and slowly move the mouse around, letting the tool automatically “snap” to the edges.
 If things go badly awry, press the Delete key to remove snap points until you’ve removed the unwanted selections, then continue.
 When you get all the way around your desired area, double-click to finish the selection and choose Edit, Copy from the menu.

 The downside of that “brute force” method–and one that you’ll quickly discover if your subject has frizzy hair–is that it’s hard to cut the subject out of a photo without including unwanted colors and detail around the edges.
 An easier solution?
 Use an automatic extraction tool.
 If you have Photoshop Elements, try the Magic Extractor.
 Choose Image, Magic Extractor.
 Use the Foreground brush (which paints a red line) to trace inside the subject you want to cut out and switch to the Background brush to outline the outside of your subject in purple.
-Bear in mind, however, that this more automated tool can be far less accurate than manual selection.

 When you’re done, click OK and you’ll have a nicely separated subject, even including hair and other subtle edges.